oriol-rabasseda/mllms-zs-hoi/README.md

 ./build_hico.sh <your-data>/hico_20150920/anno.mat <your-data>/hico_20150920/images/test2015 <mode> <model>
 ```
 where `<mode>` should be substitued by `OD`, `GT`, or `MLLM` depending on the strategy used to filter out questions whose objects are not in the scene:
-* `OD`: use YOLO11x to filter the objects in the scene with a confidence score lower than 0.1.
+* `OD`: Use YOLO11x to filter the objects in the scene with a confidence score lower than 0.1.
-* `GT`: use the ground truth objects in the scene, evaluating the Known Objects approach of HICO.
+* `GT`: Use the ground truth objects in the scene, evaluating the Known Objects approach of HICO.
-* `MLLM`: use a MLLM with the question `Is there a <object> in the image?
+* `MLLM`: Use a MLLM with the question `Is there a <object> in the image?
 Answer with yes or no.` and compute the classification score to determine the presence of the `<object>` in the scene.
 The detection score is set to 0.5.
 This strategy requires the parameter `<model>` with a supported model, that will be used for detection.

 To construct the JSON file for the ensemble of prompts, the command is equivalent swapping `./build_hico.sh` for `./build_hico_ensemble.sh` and inserting as 4th argument the number of templates.